Brushing Baby's Teeth: When to Start, How to Brush & Refusal Tips

 At this stage, you’re acclimating your child to having their mouth/teeth cleaned regularly (making the transition to brushing easier) and focusing on preventing oral infections.
 You can either use a baby toothbrush, finger brush, or a soft washcloth to gently wipe all of their gum tissues, tongue, and roof of mouth.
 Tap water is all you’ll need.
 Even if you don’t see any residue, clean the toothbrush or change to a fresh washcloth each time it’s time to clean their mouth.
 Time isn’t really a big issue at this point since there are no teeth to clean.
 The main goal is to ensure their soft tissues are thoroughly wiped clean at least once or twice to remove any leftover milk or bacterial plaque.

-At this point, your baby may only have two teeth or a half dozen (eventually they’ll have 20 baby teeth in total.)
+At this point, your baby has their first tooth or a half dozen (eventually they’ll have 20 baby teeth in total.)
 The key is to focus on brushing each one for several seconds, making small circular motions across the front and back of each one, taking care to clean along the gumlines.
 As your baby gets a little older and the molars (back teeth) start to come in, you’ll also want to be brushing their chewing surfaces as well.
 Remember to clean the gums where there aren’t teeth yet, as well as their tongue and roof of mouth.

 Can Babies Use Fluoride Toothpaste?